eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.4.1 Introduction

-In this chapter, state diagrams are presented to explain the relations between the Wallet Solution the Wallet and the PID.
+In this chapter, state diagrams are presented to explain the relations between the Wallet Solution, the Wallet Unit, and the PID.

 The following descriptions are not prescriptive of form factor, hence depending on the implementation an Wallet Solution may consist of a